 This award was donated by the West Kootenay Mine and Industrial Safety Association in 1951 to encourage and promote safety in small underground mines.
 Since 1956, the competition has been open to qualifying mines throughout B.C.
-The award is given to the mine having the lowest compensable accident rate after logging between 20,000 and 240,000 worker hours, one-third of which were underground.
+The award is given to the mine having the lowest compensable injury-frequency rate after working between 20,000 and 240,000 hours, one-third of which were underground.
 The mine must have operated for at least nine months during the calendar year, and a fatality automatically disqualifies a mine for that year.
-There was no recipient of this award in 2009.
+There was no recipient of this award in 2010.